- Services

 Fees overview

-The application fee is payable whenever an application is lodged: for a new licence, to renew a licence, or to vary the conditions of an existing licence.
-An application to renew and vary a licence is only charged one application fee.
+The application fee is payable whenever an application is lodged - whether for a new licence, the renewal of a licence, or a variation of licence conditions.
+Where an application seeks both renewal and variation, only one application fee is charged.

-Annual fees are paid in advance, for the following 12 months.
-The initial annual fees take effect from the day the licence is issued, and thereafter are due each year on the anniversary of the licence.
+Annual fees are paid in advance for the following 12-month period.
+The initial annual fee applies from the date the licence is issued and is thereafter due each year on the anniversary of that date.